CSS-Tricks/serverless/src/content/ecommerce/apicart.md

 logo: "/images/apicart.svg"
 ---

-Integrate a shopping cart to your website, mobile or desktop app easily.
+Integrate a shopping cart, shopping process and microtransactions to your website, mobile and desktop app easily.
 Compatible with any CMS, framework, platform and site or app builders.

 Code less, do more!